verdaux/BookNotes/Impressors 5.md

 - [ ] It's better to travel than it's to arrive.
 - [ ] I am threatened by your presence slightly
 - [ ] You have chosen to decorate yourself like that.
+- [ ] You've got a vigorous fire of youth in your eyes.